navilg/media-stack/README.md

 ## Configure Recommendarr

 Recommendarr is an AI based movies/tvshows recommendation tool.
 To use this you will need any OpenAI API URL and API key with atleast one LLM model running.
+You can host your own OpenAI server with AI model using ollama or LM Studio.
+Or you can check `https://openrouter.ai` for limited-free LLMs.

 - Open Recommendarr at http://localhost:3000
 - Login with default username `admin` and password `1234`